Chronic Wasting Disease: Can Science Save Our Dear Deer?

 CWD in Your Parks

-Even if you’re an urbanite, or you don’t live on or near property that’s commonly visited by cervids, CWD is on your land – our national parks – and so is the USGS.
+Even if you’re an urbanite, or you don’t live on or near property that’s commonly visited by cervids, CWD is on your land – and so is the USGS.

 “National parks belong to the public, and the USGS is supporting the National Park Service in their efforts to manage CWD within park boundaries,” said Glen Sargeant, a scientist with the USGS Northern Prairie Wildlife Research Center.